michaudf/morobae.github.io/cfp.md

  * User-centered robot design in a socially and economically responsible fashion
  * Qualitative and quantitative approaches for evaluating the experience and impact of robots with seniors
+ * Outcomes of human-robot interaction pilot studies with seniors
+ * Long-term autonomy and deployment
+ * Robot communication and interaction design

 ## Submission instructions